RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 The above would be a neat argument for why periodic embeddings are learnt, and why there are circles of MULTIPLE frequencies, not just one.

-For now, this argumentation remains out of scope of this blog post and we will simply operate from the fact the petal structures just coalesce to form a simple circle again.
+For now, this argumentation remains out of scope of this blog post and we will simply operate from the fact that the petal structures just coalesce to form a simple circle again.

 # 8. How Does MLP Use These Circles?